-Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not It will make a minimum of sustainable It promotes Environmental/Social (E/S) characteristics significantly harm any investments with an environmental and while it does not have as its objective a sustainable environmental or social objective: 10% investment, it will have a minimum proportion of % objective and that the investee companies of sustainable investments follow good governance in economic activities that qualify as practices with an environmental objective in economic environmentally sustainable under the The EU Taxonomy is a activities that qualify as environmentally EU Taxonomy classification system sustainable under the EU Taxonomy laid down in Regulation (EU) 2020/852. in economic activities that do not qualify establishing a list of with an environmental objective in economic as environmentally sustainable under environmentally activities that do not qualify as environmentally sustainable economic the EU Taxonomy sustainable under the EU Taxonomy activities.
-That Regulation does not include a list of socially with a social objective sustainable economic activities.
-Sustainable investments with an environmental objective It will make a minimum of sustainable It promotes E/S characteristics, but will not make any might be aligned with investments with a social objective: 5% sustainable investments the Taxonomy or not.
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance

+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not include list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.